Belton Court: Architecture

 The first wing of the building was put up between 1905 and 1906, with its main elevation facing east onto Middle Highway.
 Two-and-a-half stories in height, the house was built of rough masonry granite with segmental relieving arches over the windows and doors.
 With Peck's expanding interests and activities, a larger residence was constructed between 1927 and 1928 north and west of the original section, forming a U-shaped court facing south; this major addition was more medieval in appearance but maintains the basic massing, height, and materials of the 1905 unit.
-At the northeast corner, a four-story, crenellated tower, formally containing a water tank, dominates the complex to this day.
+At the northeast corner, a four-story, crenellated tower, formerly containing a water tank, dominates the complex to this day.
 As of 2022, the tower currently houses an AT&T transmitter that is powered by an external cable.

 Art and collections

 Belton Court was as much of a museum as it was a private residence.
 Peck devoted as much energy to his avocation of book and manuscript collecting as to his business and political career; he was deeply interested in New England history.
 When sold at auction in 1944, his book collection numbered 8,000 volumes, expensively bound and in excellent condition.
-Representative high points were the first four folios of Shakespeare's plays and a first edition of Shakespeare's sonnets.

-Peck's manuscript library was one of the finest private collections in the country at the time, it included multiple sets of signers of the Declaration of Independence, two complete sets of letters signed by presidents while in office, and a more unusual collection of letters by the wives of multiple presidents.
+Representative high points were the first four folios of Shakespeare's plays and a first edition of Shakespeare's sonnets.Peck's manuscript library was one of the finest private collections in the country at the time, it included multiple sets of signers of the Declaration of Independence, two complete sets of letters signed by presidents while in office, and a more unusual collection of letters by the wives of multiple presidents.
 His collection also notably included a collection of the letters and papers of George Washington and documents relating to Rhode Island, including letters of Roger Williams and an undated order from President Tyler to authorize the use of federal troops in the Dorr Rebellion.
 Other areas of collecting interest included Roman and Phoenician glass, Native American artifacts, and eighteenth-century English portraiture.

+The following list is of notable artists whose original and attributed artwork once hung within the halls of Belton Court; a majority of these paintings were hung in the limestone and marble gallery corridors connecting the 1905-06 section to the 1927-28 section while other paintings were hung in the ballroom, reception hall, and foyer: